 So, savor the frightful and the scary on Halloween.

-Don’t carry that false fear over into your financial life.
+Just don’t carry that false fear over into your financial life.

 Instead, be afraid of not fixing a problem that has a solution.